codeclimate/codeclimate-sonar-java/README.md

 ```

 ### Tests
-Telling where the test classes are, also helps Sonar to use specific rules for those files.
+Specifying where the test classes are helps Sonar to use specific rules for those files.
 ```
 engines:
   sonar-java: